School Science Lessons

 The United States Pharmacopoeia and The National Formulary (USPNF), is a book of public pharmacopoeia standards.

-It contains standards for (chemical and biological drug substances, dosage forms, and compounded preparations), excipients, medical
+It contains standards for (chemical and biological drug substances, dosage forms, compounded preparations), excipients, and dietary supplements.

 Technical, general industrial use.